The History of the SMA

 The SMA was founded by Bishop Melchior de Marion Brésillac on 8 December 1856.

-1859: June:On 2 June Fr Riocreux died aged 27.
+June:On 2 June Fr Riocreux died aged 27.
 On 5 June Fr Bresson died aged 47.
 On 13 June Br Gratien died aged 29.
-On 25 June Bishop de Brésillac himself died aged 46.
-To complete the sacrifice, on 28 June Fr Reymond died aged 36.
+On 25 June Bishop de Bressilac himself died aged 46.
+On 28 June Fr Reymond died aged 36.
 The ill Br Eugene was taken back to France by ship.

-Between 1859 – 1907, during his term as Superior General he opened Mission territories in Dahomey (modern-day Benin Republic, 1861), Nigeria (1863), Algeria (1865), Gold Coast (now Ghana, 1879), Egypt (1874), South Africa (1874), Liberia (1906), Ivory Coast (1895).
+Mission territories were opened in Benin (1861), Nigeria (1863), Algeria (1865), Ghana (1879), Egypt (1874), South Africa (1874), Liberia (1906), Ivory Coast (1895).

 He founded the Missionary Sisters of our Lady of Apostles, OLA, in 1876.

-1882:Fr Joseph Zimmermann succeeded him as Superior of the SMA development in Ireland.
+Fr Joseph Zimmermann succeeded him as Superior of the SMA development in Ireland.

 The Irish Province was founded in 1912.
-There have been 11 Provincial Superiors leading the Province.